rachit2807/Consensus-Income-Analysis/README.md

 # Consensus Income Analysis

 ## Overview
 This project was created as a part of a hackathon where I participated in a data analytics competition.
-The goal was to analyze income data and build a model to predict income levels based on various demographic factors.
+The goal was to analyze income data based on various demographic factors.

 ## Project Goal
-The primary objective of this project was to develop a machine learning model that could accurately predict income levels based on demographic features such as age, education, occupation, etc.
+The primary objective of this project was to analyse and visualise income levels based on demographic features such as age, education, occupation, etc.

 ## Dataset
-The dataset used for this analysis is the Census Income dataset from the UCI Machine Learning Repository.
-It contains demographic information about individuals such as age, education, marital status, occupation, etc., and the corresponding income levels (whether income exceeds $50K/year or not).
+The dataset used for this analysis was provided by the organizers of the hackathon.

 ## Approach
 1. **Data Preprocessing:**